John Epperson

 John Epperson (born April 24, 1955) is an American drag artist, actor, pianist, vocalist, and writer who is mainly known for creating his stage character Lypsinka.
-As Lypsinka he lip-synchs to meticulously edited, show-length soundtracks culled from snippets of outrageous 20th-century female performances in movies and song.
+As Lypsinka, he lip-synchs to meticulously edited, show-length soundtracks culled from snippets of outrageous 20th-century female performances in movies and song.

 Early life

 Epperson was born in Hazlehurst, Mississippi.
 He took lessons in classical piano from an early age.
-After high school he enrolled at Belhaven College in Jackson, Mississippi.
-After graduating from Belhaven he got a job playing piano in Colorado, but in 1978 he moved to New York and became a full-time rehearsal pianist for the American Ballet Theatre in 1980.
+After high school, he enrolled at Belhaven College in Jackson, Mississippi.
+After graduating from Belhaven, he got a job playing piano in Colorado, but in 1978 he moved to New York City and became a full-time rehearsal pianist for the American Ballet Theatre in 1980.

-He began doing drag performances at nightspots such as Club 57 and the Pyramid Club.
-Epperson quit his job with the American Ballet Theater in 1991 in order to perform full-time as Lypsinka.
-He returned to his position at American Ballet Theater on a part-time basis.
+He began doing drag queen performances at East Village nightspots such as Club 57 and the Pyramid Club.
+Epperson quit his job with the American Ballet Theatre in 1991 to perform full-time as Lypsinka.
+He returned to his position at American Ballet Theatre on a part-time basis.

 Work

 Lypsinka first appeared in 1982, and for the first time Off Broadway in September 1988 when Epperson's act was a late-night addition to the bill of Charles Busch's Vampire Lesbians of Sodom at the Provincetown Playhouse in New York.
 She has appeared in evening-length solo shows Off-Broadway, including Lypsinka!
 The Boxed Set and Lypsinka!
-As I Lay Lip-Synching, both of which were originally produced in New York by TWEED TheaterWorks.
+As I Lay Lip-Synching, both of which were originally produced in New York by Tweed theaterworks.
 However, both those named shows were first produced by Epperson in San Francisco, and Lypsinka!
 The Boxed Set was titled Lypsinka's Greatest Hits in San Francisco.
 According to Epperson, the prototype for Lypsinka was singer Dolores Gray.

 Epperson was a frequent performer at Wigstock.
 At Studio Theatre in Washington, D.C.
 Epperson performed an autobiographical theatrical solo show, Show Trash (2004), out of drag, talking, playing the piano and singing in his own voice.
 In Winter 2004, in a different drag role, Epperson played the Wicked Stepmother in the New York City Opera's revival of Rodgers-Hammerstein's Cinderella in a cast with Eartha Kitt, Dick Van Patten and Renée Taylor.

-In 1985 at The Pyramid Club Epperson wrote the book, music and lyrics for a musical Ballet of the Dolls, a parody of the novel and film Valley of the Dolls and the ballet world.
+In 1985, at The Pyramid Club, Epperson wrote the book, music and lyrics for a musical Ballet of the Dolls, a parody of the novel and film Valley of the Dolls and the ballet world.
 He also appeared briefly in that production as a reporter named Jonathan Susann.
 In 1988 Ballet of the Dolls had a second revised production at La Mama Experiment Theatre Club.

 Also at The Pyramid Club in 1986 Epperson had another musical, Dial "M" For Model, for which he also wrote the book, music and lyrics.
 He had a larger role as a female model Mannequin St. Claire.
 The show was determinedly silly and presented in comic book style in its depiction of cartoonish goings-on in the fashion world of the 1960s.
 In 1987 "Dial 'M' For Model" moved from The Pyramid Club to La Mama Experimental Theatre Club.